Spectacular, airy and light mango mousse cake made with fresh mango. A cake bursting with flavor, refreshing and rather easy to make.

 Cake base:

-- Pour the batter into the prepared springform and bake for about 25 minutes or until a toothpick inserted in the middle of the cake comes out clean.
+- Bake cake: Pour the batter into the prepared springform and bake for about 25 minutes or until a toothpick inserted in the middle of the cake comes out clean.
 Release the cake from the form and let it cool completely on a wire rack.

 Mango mousse:

-- In the meantime, peel and stone the mangoes.
-Weigh the required mango quantity.
-Blend the mango until completely smooth.
-Add the icing sugar and the juice of 1 lemon.
-Squeeze the gelatin lightly and place it in a saucepan.
+- Dissolve gelatin: Squeeze the gelatin lightly and place it in a saucepan.
 Heat gently while stirring continuously until the gelatin dissolves.
-It will take seconds, don't let it come to a boil.
+It will take seconds; don't let it come to a boil.

-- Once dissolved, immediately remove from the heat and start stirring the pureed mango into the gelatin, one tablespoon at a time, working thoroughly but quickly.
+- Make mango mousse: Once dissolved, immediately remove from the heat and start stirring the pureed mango into the gelatin, one tablespoon at a time, working thoroughly but quickly.
+Place the mixture into the refrigerator until only slightly set (not too long).

-- Place the mixture into the refrigerator until only slightly set (not too long).
-In the meantime, beat the heavy cream until stiff.
+- Add heavy cream: In the meantime, beat the heavy cream until stiff.
 Then, carefully fold the cream into the mixture.
+Adjust the taste with more sifted icing sugar or lemon, if necessary.
+1¼ cups heavy cream/ 300 ml

-- Adjust the taste with more sifted icing sugar or lemon, if necessary.
-Pour the mango mousse on the cake slice inside the baking ring.
+- Assemble mango cake: Pour the mango mousse on the cake slice inside the baking ring.
 Place the second cake slice on top.

 Topping: